LinuxBeaver/GEGL-GIMP-PLUGIN_Glass_Metal_Marble/README.md

+If you found this plugin in the top twenty something plugins download.
+Go to the release section on Github to find the presets file it needs.

 # Glass Metallic Marble Text GEGL Gimp Plugin
 GEGL plugin that strongly benefits from built in presets.
 User will have to follow one special direction to get built in presets.
 ![image](https://github.com/LinuxBeaver/Glass_Metallic_Marble_Text_GEGL_Gimp_Plugin/assets/78667207/dba6fa67-80ea-422d-b016-4d46cd357b06)